sirnewton01/post-web/README.md

 ### Implementation complexity

-Web browsers are famously large and complex code bases riddled with security and other problems.
+Web browsers are famously large and complex code bases riddled with bugs and other problems.
 They are second only to operating systems and database management systems in their immensity.
 Mozilla, the maker of the Firefox web browser, is inventing their own highly sophistocated programming language called Rust with the goal of preventing any code from entering the code base